The difference between America and Europe

 In this country: "success has many fathers but failure is a bastard"

-2. Hamid Sirhan
+5. Hamid Sirhan avatar

 Or you could take a more cynical view and say that it's more the case that there's a direct correlation between level of social care and percentage of 'new entrepreneurs'.
 That it's less a barometer of opportunity and more one of desperation.